There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Change permalink setting to Post Name – When you publish a post or page using WordPress, it’ll get a unique URL address for people to access it.

-For example, let’s say you write a blog post about cough remedies.
+For example, let’s say you create a blog post about cough remedies.
 When you publish the post, its URL may look something like this:

 The part after the slash – “p9859” – is known as a slug in WordPress terms.
 Every post or page you create with WordPress will have its own unique slug.